 It was inevitable, in such heady times, that love would soon blossom.
 Her name was Zeng Xueming: a Guangzhou native with Hakka roots.
 Zeng was working as a midwife when she met the dapper rebel and the two took to one another.
-Ho’s comrades initially objected to the match but the love-struck lecturer insisted: “I will get married despite your disapproval because I need a woman to teach me the language and keep house,” he is quoted by biographers as saying.
+Ho’s comrades initially objected to the match but the love-struck lecturer insisted: “I will get married despite your disapproval because I need a woman to teach me the language and keep house,” the hopeless romantic is quoted by biographers as saying.

 In 1926, the pair had the honor of tying the knot at Taiping Koon, the same historic Beijing Lu restaurant where Zhou Enlai wed his wifey the previous year.
 Even today, Guangzhouers can enjoy saucy beefsteaks in its hallowed halls.

 Like all fairy tales however, this one could not last forever.
-A cruel wind was blowing down from Shanghai and in the midst of the murderous anti-Communist purges that followed Chiang Kai-shek’s notorious massacre on April 12, 1927, Ho was forced to skip town to Hong Kong, leaving hours before KMT police beat down his door.
+A cruel wind was blowing down from Shanghai, and in the midst of the murderous anti-Communist purges that followed Chiang Kai-shek’s notorious massacre on April 12, 1927, Ho was forced to skip town to Hong Kong, leaving hours before KMT police beat down his door.